Robert Carradine: Film

 Robert was instrumental in securing his brothers David and Keith to perform with him in one of the most unusual casting arrangements in movie history.
 Together the Carradines played the Younger brothers in The Long Riders (1980) along with three other sets of acting brothers: Stacy and James Keach, Dennis and Randy Quaid, and Christopher and Nicholas Guest.

 Also in 1980, Carradine co-starred with Mark Hamill and Lee Marvin in Samuel Fuller's The Big Red One recounting Fuller's World War II experience.
 His character, who was based on Fuller himself, narrated the film.

-In 1983, he and Cherie Curie starred in the science fiction movie Wavelength in which he played a washed up rock star who helps extraterrestrials escape from a military base.
+In 1983, he and Cherie Currie starred in the science fiction movie Wavelength in which he played a washed up rock star who helps extraterrestrials escape from a military base.
 For the film he performed his own compositions including one named after his daughter, Ever.
 Also in 1983, he starred in the music video for The Motels hit song "Suddenly Last Summer" as lead singer Martha Davis' love interest.

 Carradine's biggest film success to date came in 1984 when he starred in Revenge of the Nerds as the lead nerd Lewis Skolnick.
 To prepare for the comedy, Carradine spent time at The University of Arizona, where the movie was filmed, participating in rush week.
 "No fraternity picked him, convincing Carradine that he was indeed right for the part of the nerd that nobody wanted to claim as their own."
 Carradine reprised the role of Skolnick in three sequels, taking over as executive producer in the latter two.
 In 2018, Carradine joined Andrew Cassese and Don Gibb in an interview at the Niagara Falls Comic Con.
 In 2001, he played Donald Keeble in Max Keeble's Big Move.
-In 2000 he co-starred with Caroline Rhea in Mom's Got a Date with a Vampire.
+In 2000, he co-starred with Caroline Rhea in Mom's Got a Date with a Vampire.
 He reprised his role as Sam McGuire in The Lizzie McGuire Movie in 2003.